Outbreak Of Gun Violence In Philadelphia Leaves 2 People Dead, 9 Others Injured In 6 Separate Shootings

 “It appears that right after he was shot, he lost control and crashed into a parked, unattended vehicle,” Small said.

-Just before midnight, a man was shot in the chest and stomach on the 1600 block of S. Conestoga Street in Kingsessing.
+Just before midnight, a man was shot in the chest and stomach on the 1600 block of South Conestoga Street in Kingsessing.
 Officers rushed him to Penn Presbyterian Hospital.

 Two young men, ages 22 and 18, were shot in the legs.